openwebf/TSC/GOVERNANCE.md

 ## Collaborators

-OpenKraken Core Collaborators maintain the [openkraken/kraken][] GitHub repository.
+OpenWebF Core Collaborators maintain the [openwebf/webf][] GitHub repository.
-The GitHub team for OpenKraken Core Collaborators is @openkraken/collaborators.
+The GitHub team for OpenWebF Core Collaborators is @openwebf/collaborators.
 Collaborators have:

-* Commit access to the [openkraken/kraken][] repository
+* Commit access to the [openwebf/webf][] repository
-* Access to the OpenKraken continuous integration (CI) jobs
+* Access to the OpenWebF continuous integration (CI) jobs

-Both Collaborators and non-Collaborators may propose changes to the OpenKraken source code.
+Both Collaborators and non-Collaborators may propose changes to the OpenWebF source code.
 The mechanism to propose such a change is a GitHub pull request.
 Collaborators review and merge (_land_) pull requests.